Ben Wikler: Career

-After college, he became a founding producer for Al Franken's radio show, The Al Franken Show where he assisted with Franken's sequel, The Truth (With Jokes).
+After college, Wikler became a founding producer for Al Franken's radio show, The Al Franken Show, where he assisted with Franken's book The Truth (with Jokes).
 "It would not have been possible without Ben Wikler," Franken writes.
 "Ben reminds me of myself when I was his age, except smarter, wiser, more worldly, better read, more passionate, much much taller, and just as funny.
 Ben was with me every step of the way on this book.
 I cannot thank him enough."

 In 2006, Wikler served as press secretary for Sherrod Brown's U.S. Senate campaign and was the first editor-in-chief of Comedy 23/6, a comedy news website created as a coproduction of the Huffington Post and IAC.

-In March 2007, he became Campaign Director for Avaaz, where he helped grow the organization to over ten million members.
-As Campaign Director, he ran campaigns on climate change, poverty, human rights, and other issues, as well as managed the technology and communication teams.
-He also hosted the Fossil of the Day Awards at UN climate negotiations from 2007–2009 for the Climate Action Network.
-In late 2011, Wikler became the Executive Vice President of Change.org.
+In March 2007, he became campaign director for Avaaz, where he helped grow the organization to over ten million members.
+He ran campaigns on climate change, poverty, human rights, and other issues, and also managed the technology and communication teams.
+He hosted the Fossil of the Day Awards at UN climate negotiations from 2007 to 2009 for the Climate Action Network.
+In late 2011, Wikler became the executive vice president of Change.org.

+In 2011, Wikler briefly returned to Wisconsin to protest the passage of Act 10, which struck down public employee collective bargaining rights.

 In January 2012, Wikler and Aaron Swartz launched a radio show and podcast, The Flaming Sword of Justice, on We Act Radio WPWC 1480 AM in Washington DC, in which he interviews other campaigners from the U.S. and around the world.
 Guests have included Ricken Patel, Zack Exley, and Eli Pariser.